hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-setup.md

 ![App running](/assets/images/bootcamp/native/setup-running-app.png)

-Let's install Turbo Native.
+Let's install Hotwire Native.

-## Installing Turbo Native
+## Installing Hotwire Native

 Now, let's add the Turbo lib.
 On the left sidebar, there's a "Gradle Scripts" section dropdown.
 Open it.
 In there, you should see 2 files named `build.gradle`, one for the project and one for the module.
 Open the module one.
-On it, scroll to the bottom where your dependencies are listed and add the Turbo Native one:
+On it, scroll to the bottom where your dependencies are listed and add the Hotwire Native one:

 ```
 dependencies {